zagyi/zio-web/README.md

  * Introspection-friendly
    * **Documentation**.
 Generate documentation that is automatically in-sync with the endpoints.
    * **Client**.
 Interact with an endpoint type-safely from Scala without writing any code.
- * Middleware-friendly
+ * Middleware-friendly.
+Middleware is type-safe and compositional and can include built-in middleware or third-party middleware, or combinations.
    * **Metrics/Monitoring**.
 Built-in integration with ZIO ZMX.
    * **Rate-limiting**.
 Customizable rate-limiting with DDOS protection.
+   * **Logging**.
+Request/response logging in Common Log format.
-   * Via third-party libraries, pluggable authentication, authorization, persistence, caching, session management
+   * Via third-party libraries, pluggable authentication, authorization, persistence, caching, session management.
  * **High-performance**.
 Fastest functional Scala library.

 Compared to the competition, ZIO Web features:

  * ZIO native
- * Simplicity
+ * Beginner-friendly
    * Minimal / no type classes, implicits, or higher-kinded types
    * Highly discoverable API
    * Good type inference